henrikszucs/easy-control/README.md

 # easy-control
-Simple and easy to use node.js module to handle mouse, keyboard and controller input for Windows, MacOS and Linux.
+Simple and easy to use node.js module to handle mouse, keyboard and gamepad input for Windows, MacOS and Linux.